Cari Vanderkar, Assistant Vice Provost for International Programs

-These CSU systemwide programs allow participants to earn resident academic credit at their home CSU campuses while they pursue full-time study at host universities or study centers abroad for a semester or academic year.
+California State University (CSU) International Programs are CSU systemwide programs that allow participants to earn resident academic credit at their home CSU campuses while they pursue full-time study at host universities or study centers abroad for a semester or academic year.
 The CSU International Programs suite of options serves the needs of students in over 100 designated academic majors.
 Affiliated with more than 50 recognized universities and institutions of higher education in 18 countries, CSU International Programs also offers a wide selection of study abroad destinations and learning environments.

 Cal Poly Partner Programs

 Cal Poly has formal partnership relationships with several non-profit and/or consortium program providers that allow Cal Poly students to study as guests of affiliated universities or at specialized study centers.
 Each partner provider offers thematic study options at a variety of locations throughout the world.
 For further information about partner programs, students should check with the Cal Poly Abroad website, visit partner websites, or schedule appointments with an advisor in the International Center.

 Undergraduate students are able to spend up to one calendar year at another NSE member college or university in the U.S., Canada, or the U.S. Territories (of Puerto Rico, Guam, and U.S. Virgin Islands).
 Since its founding in 1968, more than 118,000 students from all majors nation-wide have had the opportunity to study away through the National Student Exchange (NSE).
 Because students have the option to pay in-state tuition and can use applicable financial aid funding, it can be an affordable study away program option.